tristanvda/ConstraintSet-UpdateWith/README.md

 </android.support.constraint.ConstraintLayout>
 ```
-Finally to create the constraintSets, the base set is created first.
+Finally, to create the constraintSets, the base set is created first.
-To create the first and second state, the base is copied and updated with the delta ConstraintSets.
+Now, to create the first and second state, the base is copied and updated with the 'delta' ConstraintSets.
 Like so:

 ```Kotlin
 constraintLayout = findViewById(R.id.parent) as ConstraintLayout